arnor-sigurdsson/EIR/docs/tutorials/i_scaling/01_streaming.rst

 ------------

 Before starting training, we need to ensure our streaming server is running.
-The server will serve chunks of text from the OpenWebText dataset.
+The server will serve chunks of text from the FineWeb dataset.
 Once it's running, we can start training:

 .. literalinclude:: ../tutorial_files/i_scaling/01_streaming_data/commands/STREAMING_SEQUENCE_GENERATION.txt